-Get ready for some "Topwater" action.
-First we'll tie on that favorite artificial (topwater) bait, next, we'll make a cast into that great looking spot, and then as soon as the bait hits the water we'll make that first little twitch with the bait, and after that, what usually happens is wham!!!
+Get ready for some topwater action.
+First, we'll tie on that favorite topwater bait.
+Next, we'll make a cast into that beautiful spot, and then as soon as the bait hits the water, we'll make that first slight twitch with the bait.
+And after that, what usually happens is wham!!!
 A bass comes over and nails it.
-Now, seeing this happen, especially with your heart pumping and the adrenaline flowing we find ourselves jerking our rod instantly, now what happens next?
+Now, seeing this happen, especially with your heart pumping and the adrenaline flowing, we find ourselves jerking our rod instantly.
+What happens next?
 You got it... the bait usually comes flying in the air right back at you!

-First, let's cover the appropriate equipment needed to fish for topwater bass.
-Like any type of angling one should have the proper equipment to use with each different type of bait that he or she might use.
-Now, don't get me wrong and think that you have to have a different rod for each different type of bait used because that's NOT what I'm saying.
-For example: Many different types of topwater baits can be used with one (the same) certain rod, on the other side of the coin, a totally different rod may be used for the rest of the baits.
-There are only two rods I personally use and teach with when fishing topwater baits, and they are a six and a half foot (6-1/2') medium-action rod and a seven-foot (7') medium-heavy action rod
+First, cover the appropriate equipment needed to fish for topwater bass.
+Like any angling, one should have the proper equipment to use with each type of bait that they might use.
+Now, don't get me wrong and think that you have to have a different rod for each different type of bait used because that's not what I'm saying.
+For example, many different types of topwater baits can be used with one (the same) certain rod.
+On the other side of the coin, a different rod may be used for the rest of the baits.
+There are only two rods I use when fishing topwater baits, and they are a six and a half foot (6-1/2') medium-action rod and a seven-foot (7') medium-heavy action rod

-I use all bait casting rods for all my applications in topwater fishing, but I do know many anglers that use Yankee Sticks or also known as spinning rods which will work just as well as the bait caster.
+I use all bait casting rods for all my applications in topwater fishing.
+But I know many anglers that use Yankee Sticks, also known as spinning rods, which will work just as well as the baitcaster.
 It's mostly what type of rod you are comfortable with.

-There are many fishing rods to choose from today, and they can range anywhere from $25.00 all the way up to $500.00.
+There are many fishing rods to choose from today, and they can range anywhere from $25.00 up to $500.00.
 But, like anything else... you get what you pay for - or do you?
-I have had the most expensive as well as the cheapest, and I found that a "happy medium" rod will work just fine.
+I have had the most expensive and the cheapest, and I found that a happy medium rod will work fine.

 (Manufactured by Heddon)